magento/devdocs/_includes/cloud/composer-name.md

 		celebros/module-autocomplete1.0.0-ee_edition
 6. Remove `-ee_edition` from the value.
-7. Insert a colon between the name and the version before the version (in this example, `celebros/module-autocomplete:1.0.0`).
+7. Replace the dash character between the name and version with a colon character (in this example, `celebros/module-autocomplete:1.0.0`).